Branding Your Website

 The guideline will detail the various forms of the company logo, how it is used on different backgrounds, sizes, & what fonts & lettering are to use alongside it.

 For web branding, the size of a logo is important because of the impact on screen space – & so are the colors that the logo uses.

 Colors for web designs have different gamut (color space) scopes, & typically they are not color-calibrated to be perfect.

 Here are 10 important tricks to web design branding that can be helpful.

 1. Logo size

-This is an important issue, and you need to decide on the size of the logo and then stick with that scale wherever it is used.
-Having different sizes of any branding is confusing, and this means you can’t reuse the same graphics.
+This is an important issue, & you need to decide on the size of the logo & then stick with that scale wherever it is used.
+Having different sizes of any branding is confusing, & this means you can’t reuse the same graphics.

 If your site contains other branding, such as sell-through products or companies that are partners, then make their logos less prominent.

 Making other company logos the same size or bigger than yours sends entirely the wrong message about your brand’s importance.